terra-campaigns/unsettled/directory/Wyrmbark/Artea.md

 Pipeweed - Your good luck charm.
 Conversations tend to flow more easily after a smoke.
 6 uses.

 Take Cyrus’s place at the Earthen Council.
 You wear a Gravel Ring (petty) forged from pebbles and soil.
 When placed against stone, faint voices argue in chorus.

+Big Ford Druidic Monastery.
+They are hairy
+They are good with farming.
+Legend say they learned directly from the [Basajaun](Basajaun.md).